Damzwan/sketchmate/docs/DRAW_ENGINE.md

 2. The **base layer** under every not-yet-baked tile, so the viewport is never blank and never flashes white.

-It is kept *correct* (not merely approximate) by **localized patching**:
+It is kept *correct* (not merely approximate) by **localized patching**.
+Empty old footprints clear synchronously.
+Any patch containing objects is rendered into one reusable, budget-capped scratch canvas, yields between Fabric objects (and between children of large plain groups), then commits with one clear and one `drawImage`.
+The live overview therefore never exposes a half-rendered patch, and `overviewPatch` is job wall time rather than one main-thread block.
-`patchRect(rect)` clears that sub-region and redraws exactly the objects there from the index — so add / remove / move / erase / undo all stay consistent with zero drift.
-A full `rebuildIfNeeded()` (O(all objects), low-res, yielded) only runs when coverage grows or the bitmap is globally dirty.
-Dense patches are subdivided and drained in 3–4 ms slices on low-end devices; gestures abort or defer overview work so it does not compete with input.
+Dense or oversized patches are subdivided and drained asynchronously; gestures abort or defer the work so it does not compete with input.
+On low-end Android the scratch surface is capped at 192² RGBA pixels (~144 KB).

-`patchRect` refuses regions beyond the profile's `overviewPatchMax` and sends them through that incremental subdivision path instead of janking one frame.
+A full `rebuildIfNeeded()` (O(all objects), low-res) follows the same yielded object/group loop and only runs when coverage grows or the bitmap is globally dirty.
+Synchronous eraser stamps are cost-gated; expensive ones mark the overview dirty and take this yielded rebuild path.

 ### LiveLayer — in-flight objects